AhsanHayat7/Learning_Python/01_Class(Hello Python world)/README.md

 ```
 dir/a
 ```
-* To open vs code directly from the prompt.
+* To open vs code in current directory from the prompt.
   ```
   code .
   ```